Electrophysiology

 Common procedures we perform include:

 Catheter Ablation: Many rhythm problems are caused by abnormal heart tissues.
 The abnormal tissue creates an alternate pathway for the electrical pulses that cause the heart to beat.
 These new pathways interfere with the heart’s normal rhythm because the electrical signals aren’t being delivered correctly.
-Catheter ablation methods use either Radiofrequency (extreme heat) or Cryo (extreme cold) to destroy small areas of abnormal heart tissue to restore normal electrical pathways so the heart can beat normally again.
+Catheter ablation methods use either Radiofrequency (extreme heat), Cryo (extreme cold) or Pulse field ablation (PFA) to destroy small areas of abnormal heart tissue to restore normal electrical pathways so the heart can beat normally again.

 Defibrillator Placement: An internal cardioverter defibrillator (ICD) is a small device that is used to prevent or correct a heartbeat that is too slow, too fast, or suddenly stops.
 When the ICD senses these issues it can restore a normal heartbeat by sending an electronic pulse to the heart.
 It is implanted in a small pouch under the skin near the heart.
 The electrophysiologist uses a catheter to thread the ICD wires through a vein and attach them to the heart muscle.